-During the 2019-2020 academic year, the Pilgrim Place community will offer two $15,000 Napier Awards for Creative Leadership to graduating seniors at the five Claremont Colleges.
+During the 2020-2021 academic year, the Pilgrim Place community will invite proposals of any amount up to a maximum of $15,000.
+These Napier Awards for Creative Leadership are awarded to graduating seniors at the five Claremont Colleges.
 The Awards were established as a memorial to Davie and Joy Napier, longtime residents of Pilgrim Place, who in earlier years had remarkable careers as prophetic advocates for a just, peaceful and sustainable world.

 The Napier Initiative is a relational program which links students with elders whose lifetime of experience in social justice work has an affinity with the student's proposed project.
-All students and mentors meet together on designated occasions at Pilgrim Place to get aquainted and explore mutual interests.
-On March 28, 2020, all nominees will be joined by others from the Colleges, as well as by Pilgrim Place and community members, for a reception honoring all the Napier nominees and a festive banquet at which the two Napier Awardees will be publicly announced.
+All Fellows and Mentors will meet together on designated occasions to get acquainted and explore mutual interests.

 Pilgrim Place is home to some 350 men and women, most of whom had careers as leaders of a variety of religious and non-profit, charitable organizations in the United States and around the world.
 Many of them have had long careers and wide experiences in the quest for a just, peaceful, and a sustainable world.